alessiomaffeis/vue-picture-input/README.md

   Default value: 'btn btn-primary button'.
 - **removeButtonClass**: (string, optional) the class which will be applied to the 'Remove Photo' button.
   Default value: 'btn btn-secondary button secondary'.
-- **prefill**: (image url or File object, optional) use this to specify the path to a default image (or a File object) to prefill the input with.
+- **prefill**: (image url or File object, optional) use this to specify the path to a default image (or a File object) to prefill the image preview with.
+Please note that it doesn't change the underlying file input value, this should be used for image preview only.
 Default value: empty.
 - **prefillOptions**: (object, optional) use this if you prefill with a data uri scheme to specify a file name and a media or file type:

 ```